adiabatic/zweihander/keyboards/ergodox_ez/base/keymaps/zweihander_macos/readme.md

 ## use spreadsheets

 All the common spreadsheet operations (+-*/=) are on the right side of the Symbol Layer.
-Make-numbers-bigger (+, \*) operations on the right; make-numbers-smaller (-, /) on the left.
+Make-numbers-bigger operations (+, \*) are on the right; make-numbers-smaller operations (-, /) are on the left.
 There’s also a colon there for entering times and maybe IPv6 addresses.

 ## write a fair bit of Markdown

-If you’re on the second layer (hold/tap one of the four inside middle top keys), the `'` button on the far right is a `\`` key.
+Symbol-' functions as a `\`` key.

 ## use Emacs-style shortcuts